 There is a fallacy in computer programming circles that all applications are ultimately decomposable – that is to say, you can break down complex applications into many more simple ones.
 In point of fact, however, you often cannot get more complex behaviors to actually start working until you have the right combination of components working, and even then you will run into problems with synchronization of data availability, memory usage and deallocation and race conditions – problems that will only become apparent when you’ve built most of the plumbing.
 This is why “but will it scale?” entered the lexicon of programmers everywhere.
 Scale problems only show up once you’ve built the system out almost completely and attempt to make it work under more extreme conditions.
 The solutions often entail scrapping significant parts of what you’ve just built, much to the consternation of managers everywhere. — Kurt Cagle, Community Editor @ Data Science Central

-2. Even simple business software makes multiple API calls from third parties before displaying valuable data.
+- Even very simple cloud software makes multiple API calls from internal and third-party services before displaying all relevant data

-Site Reliability Engineering (SRE) practices put a proverbial security blanket on top of the possible Agile mess that can grow and grow and grow.
+Site Reliability Engineering practices put a proverbial security blanket on top of the above-highlighted deployment mess that can grow and grow and grow.
+SRE gives:

-- SRE gives the ability to respond effectively to outages, performance degradation etc.
+- the ability to respond effectively to outages, performance degradation, etc.

-- SRE gives assurance that the various underlying services will be able to handle pressure when it occurs
+- assurance that the various underlying services will be able to handle pressure when it occurs

-- SRE is the proactive approach to the successful production of software
+- a proactive approach to the successful production of software

-The higher cost of an SRE can be justified by the lesser risk of excessive downtime (costing real $$$ in almost every industry, now that so many production and service areas are heavily software-dependent).
+The lesser risk of excessive downtime can justify the initial cost of creating an SRE function.
+Downtime can cost serious money in almost every industry now that so many production and service areas are heavily software-dependent.